annashiheart/sudoku-tp/README.md

 Backtracking code (solveSudoku) adapted from solveMiniSudoku (8.11) and isLegalSudoku (4.5).

-Code for readFile, writeFile, and random choice functions adapted from Term Project Guide.
+Code for readFile, writeFile, and random.choice functions adapted from Term Project Guide.

 Preloaded Sudoku files from Term Project Guide.